 Recommended Reading: Automate Your Dropbox Files With Actions

-Sync any folder on Mac
+How to sync any folder on macOS

 Before you can continue, you will need a Dropbox account.
 Make sure you download the app to your Mac after your account is created.